Table of Contents

 Public Transportation

 I'd also generally avoid riding the public transportation, if at all.
-While that's not much of a concern at Puerto Vallerta, that's just something I do at most places.
+While that's not much of a concern at Puerto Vallerta, that's just something I do at most places in Mexico myself.

 Putting my own personal preference aside, public transportation is safe in the city!
 Busses in Puerto Vallarta run on loops from 5AM to 11PM, with most if not all bus terminals at Plaza Lazaro Cardenas.